AIPMT 2015 Biology Solved Paper

 Auxin moves away from light to the shaded side, causing elongation and bending.

-Q27.
-Which one of the following statements is wrong ?
+Q54.
+Which one of the following is correct ?

 Correct Answer: (c)